jaseknighter/semiconductor/README.md

 * for each norns in the ensemble, in the file */lib/globals.lua* set the parameter `host_ip` to the name of the one norns that will act as the host for the ensemble.

 ## using this mod with a single norns
-this mod will work with just a single norns which is nice for developing the code for this mod but not much else
+this mod will work with just a single norns (e.g. to take advantage of the macro controls)

 ## todo
 * fix bugs
 * create parameters and mapping controls to update remote script params via midi
 * enable control of multiple scripts' params at the same time
 * built a macro interface to update multiple params at the same time